 The bonus of this nationwide demand is that workers have a lot of options when it comes to where they want to live and work.

 Some community services roles will be 24/7.
 This means you can find a job that fits around your schedule, and you can work the hours that are suitable for you.

 10. Personal growth

 Giving back to society provides you with a sense of satisfaction, and makes you feel good about yourself.
-Meanwhile, the interesting challenges involved in the career push you to grow as a person, and the relationships you develop as you assist and guide people make you a more empathetic, understanding and emotionally intelligent person.
+Meanwhile, the interesting challenges involved in the career push you to grow as a person.
+You’ll work closely with different people from all walks of life, which may help you to become a more empathetic and emotionally intelligent person.